fdenoodt/Portfolio/README.md

 A research project with a real business case for a real company (QelviQ), where the goal was to predict the optimal temperature for wine bottles based on their labels.
 The project was divided into three main modules: a computer vision module to extract text from the bottle labels, a data interpretation module that transformed the raw text into meaningful knowledge, and a temperature prediction module that used this information to predict the exact temperature.
 I worked on the data interpretation module, which involved extracting features such as the bottle name, year, wine name, and the regions of the included ingredients.

-QelviQ is available via the following link: [QelviQ stylish device regulate serving temperature your wine perfectly – QelviQ Euro](https://eu.qelviq.com/)
+QelviQ is available via the following [link](https://eu.qelviq.com/).

 <video src="assets/Video_Qelviq.mp4"></video>